 But once you’ve got these great ideas, what can you do to validate them?

 With the availability of crowdsourcing, it’s never been easier to validate your market research and test new ideas using the power of the crowd.

-  In this article, we’ll explain the relationship between market research and crowdsourcing, and show you how they can work together.
 By using the best parts of each of these innovation techniques, you can discover and validate new ideas quickly and efficiently.

 Let’s begin with a couple of definitions.

 What is market research?

 Market research consists of any action or activity aimed at gathering information about consumer needs and preferences.

 This can include something as simple as handing out free product samples and asking customers for their feedback, or as complicated as conducting in-depth focus studies with detailed statistical analytics.